Skip to content

 • Object storage: Backward compatible.
 New fields default to unclaimed/0; no migration needed.

 • Public API: DB read/write API unchanged.
 CompactionWorkerBuilder and CompactionWorker are additive.
-Breaking: max_concurrent_compactions moves from CompactorOptions to CompactionWorkerOptions; users setting it on CompactorOptions must move it to the CompactionWorkerOptions of the embedded or remote worker.
+Breaking: execution-only knobs (max_sst_size, max_fetch_tasks, max_concurrent_compactions) move from CompactorOptions to CompactionWorkerOptions.
+Users setting any of these on CompactorOptions must move them onto the embedded worker via CompactorOptions::worker (or onto the remote worker’s CompactionWorkerOptions).

 • Rolling upgrades: Upgrade coordinator first, then start workers.
 Old standalone compactors safely ignore new fields.